Azure/functions-action/README.md

 | PowerShell Windows | ![master powershell windows e2e](https://github.com/Azure/functions-action/workflows/RUN_E2E_TESTS_POWERSHELL6_WCON/badge.svg?branch=master) | ![dev powershell windows e2e](https://github.com/Azure/functions-action/workflows/RUN_E2E_TESTS_POWERSHELL6_WCON/badge.svg?branch=dev) |
 | Python Linux       | ![master python linux e2e](https://github.com/Azure/functions-action/workflows/RUN_E2E_TESTS_PYTHON37_LCON/badge.svg?branch=master) | ![dev python linux e2e](https://github.com/Azure/functions-action/workflows/RUN_E2E_TESTS_PYTHON37_LCON/badge.svg?branch=dev) |

-With the Azure Functions GitHub Action, you can automate your workflow to deploy [Azure Functions](https://azure.microsoft.com/en-us/services/functions/).

-Get started today with a [free Azure account](https://azure.com/free/open-source)!
+The Azure Functions Action deploys your project code to your [function app](https://azure.microsoft.com/en-us/services/functions/).
+With this action, you can create an automated workflow that builds, authenticates, and deploys to your function app.

+To get started, you can copy one of our end-to-end samples, or have one generated for you in the Azure Portal; just go to the Deployment Center blade of your app.
+For full guidance on creating automated workflows, see our Learn article [here](https://learn.microsoft.com/azure/azure-functions/functions-how-to-github-actions).

+>[!IMPORTANT]
-The repository contains a GitHub Action to deploy your function app project into Azure Functions.
-If you are looking for a GitHub Action to deploy your customized container image into an Azure Functions container, please consider using [functions-container-action](https://github.com/Azure/functions-container-action).
+>If you are looking for a GitHub Action to deploy your customized container image to Azure Functions, please use [functions-container-action](https://github.com/Azure/functions-container-action).

 The definition of this GitHub Action is in [action.yml](https://github.com/Azure/functions-action/blob/master/action.yml).

-[Kudu zip deploy](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file-or-url) method is used by the action for deployment of Functions.

-## End-to-End workflow samples
+## End-to-end workflow samples

 ### Workflow templates